Mercy nurses first to receive COVID-19 vaccine in Pottawattamie County

 “It’s amazing to be the first in the hospital to get it.
 It’s amazing to be on this side of COVID, where we have hope again,” Clauss said.
 “Because we had lost hope.
 And this is hope.
 This is what hope looks like, right here in this room.”

-Watch Clauss receive the vaccine here.
-She was one of 20 Mercy nurses to receive the first round of the Moderna vaccine.
+Clauss was one of 20 Mercy nurses to receive the first round of the Moderna vaccine.
+Watch video of Clauss receiving the vaccine here.

 “It feels like a party,” said Denise McNitt, vice president of patient care services said.
 “Everybody’s been waiting for so long.”